pachyderm/pachyderm/doc/docs/master/enterprise/auth/enterprise-server/setup.md

 	    activateEnterpriseMember: true
   		enterpriseServerAddress: "grpc://<ENTERPRISE_SERVER_ADDRESS>"
   		enterpriseCallbackAddress: "grpc://<PACHD_ADDRESS>"
-  		enterpriseRootToken: "<ENTERPRISE-ROOT-TOKEN>" # the same root token of the enterprise cluster
+  		enterpriseServerToken: "<ENTERPRISE-SERVER-TOKEN>" # the same root token of the enterprise cluster
 		# Alternatively, use a secret
-		enterpriseRootTokenSecretName: "<Name of you secret containing enterpriseRootToken>"
+		enterpriseServerTokenSecretName: "<Name of you secret containing enterpriseRootToken>"

 	```